Click the links below to learn more about Brentwood:

 Parks and Recreation

-Brentwood Tennessee offers several pristine parks and beautiful hiking communities with 12 different parks in our area offering sports courts, playgrounds, covered picnic areas, hiking and biking trails and the Nutro Dog Park.
+Brentwood Tennessee offers many pristine parks and beautiful hiking communities offering sports courts, playgrounds, covered picnic areas, hiking and biking trails and the Nutro Dog Park.
 In addition to Parks and Recreation there are historical museums and preservation’s including the Cool Springs House which is available for meetings, seminars, weddings and retreats.
 This pristine home has been historically preserved and accommodates a variety of events and activities.

 Brentwood Tennessee features dozens of restaurants, hotels and resorts, shopping areas and department stores to meet daily needs and necessities.
 Whether you want to be close to restaurants, trendy coffee shops, Barnes & Noble, office stores or markets, Brentwood makes an ideal location for families, retirees, first-time homebuyers and those looking for a slower pace of life just outside the big city.

-Brentwood the median household income is roughly $133,000 making it a more affluent community and suburb of Nashville.
-The cost of living index is near the US average at 95.8% and its population density is a little under 1100 people per square mile which is relatively low.
+Brentwood the median household income is roughly $138,395 making it a more affluent community and suburb of Nashville.
+The cost of living index is near the US average at 95.8% and its population density is a little around 1200 people per square mile which is relatively low.
 Given the population of 25 years and over, 97% are high school graduates with a 64% sporting a bachelor’s degree or higher.
 74% of Brentwood’s population is married.

 Call our office today to learn more about this fabulous community or start your online search here for free for all Brentwood homes, properties and real estate.